4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-07-slae-assignment-1.md

 xor ecx, ecx
 cdq               ;clears edx
 ```
 Let's create the socket now.
-Now the way in which ```socketcall()``` works is, the EBX register takes the call number, and ECX takes a pointer to the arguments of that call.
+The way in which ```socketcall()``` works is, the ebx register takes the call number, and ECX takes a pointer to the arguments of that call.
 ```nasm
 ; create socket s=socket(2,1,0)
 mov al, 0x66